 Easter chocolate cocktail

-- 60 ml of coconut flavoured Caribbean white rum
+- 60 ml coconut flavoured Caribbean white rum

 - 2 ice cubes

-- 2 tablespoon of dark rum to float 1 tablespoon per cocktail
+- 2 tablespoon dark rum to float 1 tablespoon per cocktail

 - Chantilly cream Optional